TomKonig/blog/content/_index.md

 +++
 {{< hero
   TITLE="I make things. sometimes I write things too."
-  SUBTITLE="here you'll find all the reading I couldn't find anywhere else to fit in.
-I spend a lot of time writing technical documentation, tutorials, networking with people who also make and write things across the internet – this is where I get to say all the other stuff. sometimes it'll be informative, sometimes it'll be a rant, sometimes it'll just be an observation.
+  SUBTITLE="here you'll find all the reading I couldn't find anywhere else to fit in. from stray thoughts to rants to maybe a useful guide now and then.
 I hope you make something of it."
   BTN-TEXT="start reading here"
   BTN-LINK="/blog"
   BTN-LABEL="start reading"